Dairy-Free Oatmeal Pancakes

 • Top with fresh fruit and a dairy-free whipped topping like Tru Whip.

-Make Ahead
+Make Your Pancakes Ahead of Time

 If you are looking to get a few extra minutes of sleep in the morning or just want to be ready to pop these pancakes onto the skillet first thing here are some tips for making these ahead of time.